F3: Fun and Frustration

 F3: Fun and Frustration is a 2022 Indian Telugu-language comedy film written and directed by Anil Ravipudi and produced by Dil Raju and Sirish under the banner Sri Venkateswara Creations.
 It is a standalone sequel to F2: Fun and Frustration (2019) and the second installment of Fun and Frustration series.
-The film stars Venkatesh, Varun Tej, Tamannaah and Mehreen Pirzada reprising their roles from the prequel.
+The film stars Venkatesh, Varun Tej, Tamannaah Bhatia and Mehreen Pirzada reprising their roles from the prequel.
 Devi Sri Prasad composed the music.

 Principal photography commenced in December 2020 and ended in January 2022; filming took place in Hyderabad.
 The film was released on 27 May 2022.
 A critical and commercial success, F3 has grossed a total of ₹900 million in worldwide markets.

 Plot

-Venky, who works as an agent at a RTO in Hyderabad, struggles to meet his ends and suffers from night blindness, but hides his disability from everyone.
-His friend Varun Yadav, an orphan, stutter plans various schemes to make money, but to no avail.
-Venky, along with his friend, loses a lot of their money after investing in Harika's family restaurant.
-In a search for money, Varun mistakes Honey (Harika's sister) for a rich woman and plans to marry her.
+Venky, who works as an agent at a RTO in Hyderabad, struggles to meet his ends and suffers from night blindness but hides his disability from everyone.
+His friend Varun Yadav, an orphan who stutter plans various schemes to make money, but to no avail.
+After investing in Harika's family restaurant, Venky and his friend lose much of their money.
+In a search for cash, Varun mistakes Harika's sister Honey for a rich woman and plans to marry her.
 Venky agrees to fund Varun's plan, failing to recognize Honey due to his disability.
-Venky and Varun take a huge amount of loan from Pala Baby, a local landlord by pledging their property.
+Venky and Varun take a vast loan from Pala Baby, a local landlord, by pledging their property.
 After spending lakhs of rupees by giving expensive gifts and cash to Honey, they realize their mistake while Harika's family loses all their money in shares.